Key takeaways

 You've got a medication plan.
 Now make sure you have the lead time to use it.

-Every medication on this page — gabapentin, trazodone, Sileo, alprazolam — works best when you give it before the storm arrives and before your dog's anxiety spikes.
+Every medication on this page, from gabapentin and trazodone to Sileo and alprazolam, works best when you give it before the storm arrives and before your dog's anxiety spikes.
 Dog Thunder sends you an evening alert when overnight storms are likely, so you can dose on time instead of scrambling when the first rumble hits.